 How to get involved

-There will be various ways to get involved and we want to engage with different individuals and groups to gain a diverse range of perspectives and experiences from across our communities including:
+There will be various ways to get involved as the work progresses and we want to engage with different individuals and groups to gain a diverse range of perspectives and experiences from across our communities including:

 - postgraduate research students